1201 S. State Street,

 - For a $30 fee, you may select a payment plan prior to the first billing due date and divide the balance into three equal payments, making the first payment prior to the first payment due date for the summer semester.

 Students who are also enrolled in an MBA program may take additional courses in the summer.
 If you enroll in at least five credit hours for summer semester, the Financial Aid office will review your eligibility for federal aid and notify you.
-If you had not used all of your $20,500 of unsubsidized loan in the prior fall and spring semesters, then we will offer you the remaining amount of the eligibility for summer, up to your cost of attendance.
-If you had previously used all of your annual $20, 500 of unsubsidized loan eligibility for the academic year, you will receive a message indicating that due to Extremely Limited Summer Funding options, that you had expended all of your annual federal loan eligibility and that you would have the option of applying for alternative loan options to cover your summer expenses.
+If you had not used all of your $20,500 of unsubsidized loan and the $20,000 of Unsubsidized Health Professions Loan in the prior fall and spring semesters, then we will offer you the remaining amount of the eligibility for summer, up to your cost of attendance.
+If you had previously used all of your annual Unsubsidized and Unsubsidized Health Professions Loan eligibility for the academic year, you will receive a message indicating that due to Extremely Limited Summer Funding options, that you had expended all of your annual federal loan eligibility and that you would have the option of applying for alternative loan options to cover your summer expenses.
 That is your indicator that you may need to apply for an alternative loan option (such as the Grad PLUS or private alternative loan) to cover your summer expenses.

 Student Financial Services offers multiple payment plan options that you may choose from each semester.
 There is a $30 payment plan fee charged for each semester that you select a payment plan.